wojtekmaj/eslint-config-wojtekmaj/README.md

 - **No need to install any plugins manually**: All required plugins and parsers are marked as `dependencies`, not `peerDependencies`, so you don't need to install them on your own.
 - Certain rules were overwritten (details below).
 - React flavor assumes JSX automatic runtime is turned on.
+- Better support for `vite-plugin-pwa` and other Vite plugins using `virtual:*` imports.

 This config is designed to be run alongside Prettier.